 - Mountain farming

 The «Protocol on the Solution of Litigations» governs the procedure to be followed in resolving conflicts between the states parties.

 The member states' national delegations consult with organisations active in the Alps, such as CIPRA (The International Commission for the Protection of the Alps), ICAS (Interacademic Commission for Alpine Studies) and SAB (Swiss Centre for Mountain Regions) about shared challenges to the Alps as a whole, such as climate change, energy generation and transit traffic.
 The Alpine Convention sets specific areas of focus in its Multiannual Programme.
-Working Groups draft implementation measures and recommendations for action on these areas of focus and on other issues.
+Thematic Working Bodies draft implementation measures and recommendations for action on these areas of focus and on other issues.
 Examples include how to deal with natural hazards, and the operation of small-scale power stations.